 The key is to showcase your best work and be fully prepared to have enough pieces to last the entire show.

 Prepare the Artwork for Display

-One of the most important aspects of preparing for an art exhibition is ensuring that the artwork is prepared to be displayed.
+One of the most critical aspects of preparing for an art exhibition is ensuring the artwork is ready to display.

 For paintings, this means making sure they are properly mounted and framed.

 Canvases should be stretched or mounted on stretcher bars, and paintings on paper should be matted.

 Any paintings not already framed should be taken to a professional framer to ensure they are adequately protected.

 In addition, all paintings should be hung at the proper height to be easily seen by viewers.

 By preparing the artwork properly, you can feel confident that potential buyers will stop by your booth.